We have a chance to open a new chapter for our community in the next election. But we will have to face two challenges to do it:

 How can you win this district?

 We have lost three straight elections in this district because people have lost faith in our message, our messengers and our goals.
 We have to reconnect with the deepest traditions and legacies of the Democratic Party—in FDR, Truman and JFK—to rediscover our purpose and place.
 We must be the party of patriots and working people.
 We need to nominate a candidate with a proven record of government service who is working in the district trying to raise a family himself and who knows the struggle our citizens are facing.
 We cannot continue to do the same things and expect a different result.
+I spoke about what it will take to win, and my interaction with a “proud deplorable” at a recent candidate’s forum in Hudson.

 Who can beat John Faso this time?